About enrolment schemes

 Community engagement and formal consultation are critical parts of the process because they ensure a strong foundation for trust and confidence in decisions that are made.

-The Ministry is required to undertake formal consultation with the board and their community on any new proposal, or any proposed change to an existing scheme – such as an amendment to a home zone.
+We are required to undertake formal consultation with the board and their community on any new proposal, or any proposed change to an existing scheme – such as an amendment to a home zone.

 Formal consultation allows us to hear and understand the range of views about a proposed change from across the school’s community.
 We will also consult other schools, Communities of Learning ǀ Kāhui Ako, early learning services, local iwi, and any other group or organisation that might be impacted by the proposal.
 This ensures all views are considered in the context of the interests of current and future students, as well as the local network.

-The Act requires the Ministry to inform school communities about enrolment scheme proposals.
+The Act requires us to inform school communities about enrolment scheme proposals.
 This should include a written description of the proposed home zone and map, and relevant consultation details.
-This could be done in a variety of ways, eg, a notice in the local newspaper, a post on the school's social media page, an online survey, and information in the school newsletter.
+This could be done in a variety of ways, eg a notice in the local newspaper, a post on the school's social media page, an online survey, and information in the school newsletter.
 We might also hold community meetings to explain more details and provide other face-to-face opportunities to ask questions and raise issues or concerns.